ugaldelab/snPipe/README.md

 # SNPipe
 This software is a pipeline, written in python, to perform SNP calling for several related genomes at the same time respect to a reference genome.
-The output of the pipeline is a folder with the SNPs, in VCF format, of each query genome.
+The output of the pipeline is a folder with the SNPs, in VCF format, for each query genome.
 Many downstream analysis could be made with this VCF files, depending on the sort of study you are doing.

 # Prerequisites